 The Anker PowerPort Atom III doesn't have as many USB-C ports as its counterpart above.
 However, it tries to make that up by adding three additional USB-A ports.
 And boy, is the slim look of the charger worth a second glance!
 The PowerPort Atom III bundles a flat (and slim) look, and you can attach it to the undersides of tables and desks if you want a clean look.
 Its total output is 65W from which 45W is reserved for the USB-C port and the rest of the 20W is distributed among the three USB-A ports.

 Anker claims that this charger can fuel the MacBook Air 2018 at full speed, and several reviews on Amazon have backed this claim.
 The USB-A ports support the in-house PowerIQ-enabled USB-A ports charge compatible devices at an optimum speed (not fast-charging).

 The device is lightweight and sleek.
 It weighs just 4.8 ounces and measures 3.54 x 3.41 x 0.79 inches, making it easily portable.
 However, it's not a wall charger in the strictest sense and ships with a 5 ft detachable power cord.

-Both the performance and the sleek form factor has attracted a fair share of reviews.
-At the time of writing, this charger had an average rating of 4.7-stars out of 5 on Amazon.
+Both the performance and the sleek form factor have attracted a fair share of reviews.
 As per Fakespot's estimates, around 58% of these reviews are reliable.

 If you are looking for a compact laptop charger, you can check out the RAVPower RP-PC112 GaN charger.
 This wall charger has a single USB-C PD port and has a power output of 61W, much like Apple’s USB-C Power Adapter, only this one is much smaller and compact.
 RAVPower claims that this charger is 50% smaller than its Apple counterparts.